The 12 August 2026 deadline is no longer a distant warning. It is an immediate compliance requirement.

 - Can you provide documentation of the system for PPWR compliance purposes?

-If your supplier cannot answer these questions clearly and in writing, you have work to do before August.
+If your supplier cannot answer these questions clearly and in writing, you have a compliance gap to close.

 References